agiledigital/toolform/README.md

 Usage: toolform inspect --input <file>

-Inspect and print the content of the project file
+inspect and print the content of the project file.

 Options and flags:
     --help